Number: HR 160

 Definition

-On Duty Employee: An employee who is required to remain on call on CWI’s premises or so near the workplace that he or she cannot use his or her time freely.
+On Duty Employee: An employee who is required to remain on call on CWI’s premises or so near the workplace that they cannot use their time freely.

-On Call Employee: An employee who is able to use his or her time freely and is not performing a specific assigned task for CWI while waiting to be engaged for work duties.
+On Call Employee: An employee who is able to use their time freely and is not performing a specific assigned task for CWI while waiting to be engaged for work duties.

 Policy